 - Check the list of WordPress plugins and themes you have installed on your site.
 Delete any that you don’t recognize or don’t use anymore.

 - Check user accounts on your WordPress dashboard.
 Delete any that you don’t recognize.

 - Run regular penetration tests on your WordPress site.
 You can use Kali Linux for this.

 If you use the RevSlider Plugin, to prevent your site from being exploited, you need to update your plugin immediately!
 Ensure your WordPress site is running the latest version of Slider Revolution.

 If you do not see an option to update from your WordPress dashboard, you need to uninstall the vulnerable versions and reinstall the new version.
 Alternatively, contact the developers to get guidance on how to update the plugin.

 If you are using a WordPress theme package, check to see if you have the Revolution Slider bundled in the package.
 Most WordPress theme packages have auto-updaters.
 Contact your theme’s support team if you need help updating.

 We’re confident that your WordPress website has protection from any future hack attempts if you’ve taken the above measures.

 The RevSlider Exploit caused thousands of attacks on WordPress websites.
 As the developers released a patch silently, many websites were blissfully unaware that their sites were vulnerable and being targeted.

 Situations like this bring to light how important it is to take your own offensive security measures.
 With the MalCare security plugin installed on your site, you can rest assured that your site has protection against malicious activity.
-Its robust firewall preemptively blocks malicious bots and traffic from ever accessing your website.
-It will scan your website regularly and protect it at all times.
+Its robust firewall and login page protection measures protects websites against brute force attacks, phishing hacks, etc. It will scan your website regularly and protect it at all times.